milesj/boost/website/docs/cli/prompts.md

 ![Password input example](/img/cli/prompts/password-input.gif)

-### Props

-- Inherits all the same props as [Input](#input) except for `hideCursor`.

 ### Controls

 - Inherits all the same keyboard controls as [Input](#input).

-## `Select`
+## Select

-The `Select` component allows a value to be selected from a pre-defined list of options.
+The [`Select`](/api/cli/function/Select) component allows a value to be selected from a pre-defined list of options.
 Supports standard keyboard navigation.
 To select or unselect a value, press the space bar, or on submission, the currently highlighted option will be chosen.

 ```tsx
 import { Select } from '@boost/cli';